Breast Cancer Mammograms

 A radiologist (a physician specifically trained to supervise and interpret radiology examinations) will analyze the images and send a signed report to your physician.
 If you do not currently have a physician, the staff at PURE Mammography can refer you to a doctor for a clinical breast exam and follow up.

 You will also be notified of the results by the mammography facility.
-At PURE, exam results are available within 24 hours, and patients receive their report in the mail.
-If you would like to receive your results sooner, we can also let you know by text message or e-mail.
+At PURE, exam results are available within 24-72 hours, and patients receive their report in the mail.

 What if I have an abnormal mammogram?